Meeting and surpassing all audience expectations every day.

 Who's going to oppose that?

-Who's in favor of pollution?
+Who's in favor of pollution for crying out loud?

 So they take the result of the poll and they extrapolate it and they assign it to mean what they want it to mean.

-This this soon after a just a landslide defeat for the Democrats.
+I mean, it's actually preposterous, this kind of stuff going on this soon after just a landslide defeat for the Democrats.

-There's a uh there are other stories out there about, you know what, it hadn't even been two weeks and Obama's already back in control.
+It hadn't even been two weeks and Obama's already back in control.

-Why it hadn't even been two weeks and Obama is already taking control of Washington again, and you would have never known the Republicans won an election two weeks ago.
+It hadn't even been two weeks and Obama is already taking control of Washington again, and you would have never known the Republicans won an election two weeks ago.

-Those stories are out there too.
+Those stories are out there, too.

 It's amazing.